skx/marionette/README.md

 * `require`
   * This key contains either a single rule-name, or a list of any rule-names, which must be executed before _this_ one.
 * `notify`
-  * A list of any number of rules which should be notified, because _this_ rule resulted in a state-change.
+  * A list of any number of rules which should be notified, if the given rule resulted in a state-change.

-**Note** You only need to specify a rule-name to link rules for the purpose of managing dependencies.
+**Note** You only need to give rules names to link them for the purpose of managing dependencies.

 Imagine we wanted to create a new directory, and write a file there.
 We could do that with a pair of rules: